sowmyadsl/ecommerce-cart-app/README.md

 # Adidas Checkout App

-Adidas checkout app is a simple web app that lets customers add a product to the cart.
+Adidas checkout app is a simple web app built using that lets customers add a product to the cart.
 This application demonstrates the core functionality of an e-commerce web shop.
 Customers can access a product page, select sizes, add items to their cart and check the order summary with total value.

 ![Adidas Checkout Cart Demo](src/public/checkout.gif)